GRAND AVENUE FIRST THURSDAYS

-Panorama Framing is hosting an Opening Night Reception for an exhibit of posters, from the “Lighthouse Collection of Propaganda”, entitled, “Signs of Resistance”.
+Panorama Framing is hosting an exhibit of posters from the “Lighthouse Collection of Propaganda” entitled, “Signs of Resistance”.
 Complimentary beverages, refreshments and live music.
 A limited number of posters will be available for sale and a portion of the proceeds will be donated to the Electronic Frontier Foundation.

 Baraka Gallery is continuing to highlight its inventory of beautifully crafted tiny beads from all over the world, but particularly from Africa and Asia.
 Sip a cup of tea while you browse, as Shiffen always has the teapot on.

 510 Brand‘s walls are liberally covered with paintings by shop employees including Culling Cahayag, Nina Simi, and Natasha Reh – supplemented with a handful of original drawings by Connor Burke, who works next door at Modigliani.
-A DJ will be in the house; complimentary beverages and snacks will be served; and look for participating artists to be working at their easels for the July 1 Thursdays event.
+Complimentary beverages and snacks will be served.

 HOURS ARE 6 – 8 PM UNLESS OTHERWISE NOTED